 You might be wondering when you should do what: kneel, sit, stand, say “Amen.”
 Just relax and follow what others are doing.
 You may see people bowing or making the sign of the cross at certain times, but this is a personal choice.

-In most churches, at one part of the service called the Peace, people near you may greet you with the words, “The Peace of Christ” or “Peace be with you.”
-Feel free to participate in a manner that feels comfortable or appropriate to you.
+In most churches, at one part of the service called the Peace, people near you may greet you with a handshake and the words, “The Peace of Christ” or “Peace be with you.”
+Feel free to participate in a way that feels comfortable or appropriate to you.

 Take in the music, the words of the Bible and the silences.
 Contemplate the symbols and images – the cross, the altar, the candles, the stained glass windows – that may enhance the worship space.